Gerald Murnane: Work

 Murnane's first two books, Tamarisk Row (1974) and A Lifetime on Clouds (1976), seem to be semi-autobiographical accounts of his childhood and adolescence.
 Both are composed largely of very long but grammatical sentences.

 In 1982, he attained his mature style with The Plains, a short novel about an unnamed filmmaker who travels to "inner Australia", where he endeavours to film the plains under the patronage of wealthy landowners.
 The novel has been termed a fable, parable or allegory.
 The novel is both a metaphysical parable about appearance and reality, and a parodic examination of traditions and cultural horizons.
-It has been suggested that the book's opening has the narrator expressing an outlook that is typical to Murnane's writing:Twenty years ago, when I first arrived on the plains, I kept my eyes open.
+It has been suggested that the book's opening features a narrator expressing an outlook that is typical to Murnane's writing:Twenty years ago, when I first arrived on the plains, I kept my eyes open.
 I looked for anything in the landscape that seemed to hint at some elaborate meaning behind appearances.My journey to the plains was much less arduous than I afterwards described it.
 And I cannot even say that at a certain hour I knew I had left Australia.
 But I recall clearly a succession of days when the flat land around me seemed more and more a place that only I could interpret.The Plains was followed by Landscape With Landscape (1985), Inland (1988), Velvet Waters (1990), and Emerald Blue (1995).
 A book of essays, Invisible Yet Enduring Lilacs, appeared in 2005.
 These books are all concerned with the relation between memory, image, and landscape, and frequently with the relation between fiction and non-fiction.